 Green Card Marriage Laws in Florida

-A person can get a green card in the United States through marriage to a citizen or legal permanent resident, if they are able to show to the immigration authorities that they have a valid marriage according to the immigration laws, and that their marriage is bona fide.
+A person can get a green card in the United States through marriage to a citizen or legal permanent resident if they are able to show to the immigration authorities that they have a valid marriage according to immigration laws and that their marriage is bona fide.
 A bona fide marriage is the legal definition of a real marriage, meaning a marriage that was entered with the intention to cohabitate and live in a marital relationship, not with the purpose of obtaining immigration benefits.
-Couples are required to attend interviews with an immigration officer that will ask questions about their lives prior to getting married, and as a married couple.
+Couples are required to attend interviews with an immigration officer that will ask questions about their lives prior to getting married and as a married couple.
 The interview should be simple, but the officers can be more inquisitive when there are prior marriages, age, ethnicity, or language differences.

 Marriage-Based Green Cards for Same-Sex Couples

-In same-sex couples, a suspicion of fraud could arise if one of the spouses had a prior heterosexual marriage.
+In same-sex couples, suspicion of fraud could arise if one of the spouses had a prior heterosexual marriage.
 On June 26, 2015, with Obergefell v.
-Hodges, the United States Supreme Court ruled that same-sex marriage is a fundamental right protected under the constitution.
+Hodges, the United States Supreme Court ruled that same-sex marriage is a fundamental right protected under the Constitution.
 That means that same-sex marriage is valid all over the United States.
 However, same-sex couples who got married outside of the United States need to make sure that their marriage is legal in the country in which it was entered.
 Argentina, Brazil, Canada, Colombia, Ecuador, England, France, Germany, and Spain are examples of countries that legally recognize same-sex marriage.

 Legal Services We Offer